hannesdatta/course-odcm/content/docs/course/syllabus.md

   - Required action: Re-enroll in this course's next edition, and ensure you are part of a team.
 - If students have an exam grade higher or equal to 5.0 but fail the team project (after SPA correction), their total course grade may be lower than 5.5, and hence students fail this course.
   - Required action: Correct team project based on the course coordinator's grading report, and hand it in again within two weeks after publication of the final grades in this course (submission on Canvas).
 Only students who fail the team project can have their projects re-graded.
 - Students who have passed the course, but wish to retake the exam, can take the exam resit.
 The highest exam grade counts.
 Grades for the team project are retained.
-In other words, the resit exam still counts for 55% of the final course grade.
+In other words, the resit exam still counts for 50% of the final course grade.
-- Students who fail the exam and wish to re-take the course in the subsequent semester can *retain* their assignment grades upon approval of the course coordinator (grades remain valid for the *next* edition of the course)
+- Students who fail the exam and wish to re-take the course in the subsequent semester can *retain* their assignment grades upon approval of the course coordinator (grades remain valid for the *next* edition of the course).

 ## Code of Conduct

 - When meeting on Zoom, please turn on your camera, which will facilitate interaction with the course instructor and other students.
 - Please always use English as the default language so that non-Dutch speakers can follow the conversations, even if it concerns topics not directly related to the class (e.g., during breaks).
 - Please head over the course's [support section](support) to solve problems or get in touch with the instructor.
-- Stay up-to-date by checking this website, Canvas, and watch out for [updates/polls on LinkedIn](https://www.linkedin.com/in/hannes-datta/) and videos on [YouTube](https://youtube.com/c/hannesdatta).
+- Stay up-to-date by checking this website, Canvas, and watch out for updates on Hannes' social media channels.
 - Be on time, and start on time
-- Feel invited always to provide informal feedback!
+- Feel invited to provide informal feedback!
 - It's totally fine calling the instructor by his first name.
-Also, add your instructor

 {{< hint info >}}
 __We value diversity and inclusion__

 We do our best to embrace diversity and stimulate integration in this course.
 We encourage students to be proud of their background (e.g., ethnicity, nationality), personal interest (e.g., hobbies), or any other thing that characterizes them.

-Two ways for students to bring in *their perspective* is choosing (a) with whom to collaborate (e.g., purposefully bring in people of diverse backgrounds or technical skill levels to a team), and (b) which topic to work on in the team project (e.g., spending sufficient time getting to know each other, creating a safe space, and being open to work on topics off the mainstream).
+Two ways in which students can bring in *their perspective* is

+- choosing with whom to collaborate (e.g., purposefully bring in people of diverse backgrounds or technical skill levels to a team), and
+- choosing which topic to work on in the team project (e.g., spending sufficient time getting to know each other, creating a safe space, and being open to work on topics off the mainstream).
-Please feel invited to talk to the course coordinator at any point in time!

 Curious to learn more?
 Check out [Tilburg's Diversity & Inclusion Policy](https://www.tilburguniversity.edu/about/working/gender-policy), and learn how Tilburg [supports student diversity](https://www.tilburguniversity.edu/students/studying/campus/diversity).
+Also feel invited to talk to the course coordinator at any point in time!

 {{< /hint >}}

 ### Structure of the course

-Please head over to the course's [modules](../modules) and check out the [weekly schedule](schedule).to manage empirical marketing research projects efficiently
+Please head over to the course's [modules](../modules) and check out the [weekly schedule](schedule).